Srđan Cerović

 Srđan Cerović (born 7 March 1971) is a retired football player and manager.

 Playing career

 Cerović began playing football for FK Sloboda Užice in the Serbian second division.

-In 1995, Cerović joined Greek Superleague side Panachaiki F.C. for two seasons.
-He played for several other Greek clubs, including second division side Ethnikos Olympiakos Volos F.C. during 2002-03 season.
+In 1995, Cerović joined Super League Greece side Panachaiki for two seasons.
+He played for several other Greek clubs, including second division side Olympiacos Volos during 2002—03 season.

-Career as a manager
+Managerial career

 Following his playing career, Cerović became a manager, leading his former club Niki Volos in 2008.